humrochagf/humberto.io/content/blog/publishing-my-first-game.en.md

 title = "Publishing my first Game"

 +++
-Games is something that connected me with technology since the beginning.
+Games always connected me with technology since the beginning.

 My father and I, we built our first computer (a Pentium 286) and the first thing that I remember to do was to play some DOS games like Prince of Persia and Lunar Lander.
 I learned a bunch of CLI commands just to play my favorite games.